zwicker-group/emulsim/docs/source/dev_guide/data_model.rst

 The main idea of the :mod:`sim` package is to separate the description of the *state* of the simulation from the description that govern the dynamics.
 The state gives all the necessary information to represent the system at a particular time point.
+Since we restrict ourself to memoryless systems (i.e., Markov chains), the state contains all information to evolve the system forward in time.
 The full dynamics then leads to a sequence of states, collectively called a *trajectory*.
 The aim of the package is to evolve an initial state according to some dynamics to obtain the entire trajectory or only the final state.
-Below, we discuss how the state is structure and we briefly touch on how the dynamics are described.

 System state (Elements)